Here’s how you can make regular overseas payments without going broke.

 What are the pros and cons of regular overseas payments?

 - It’s simple.
 Sending regular overseas payments is simple and convenient with online transfer specialists.

 - It’s affordable.
-You can now send more affordable transfers than before thanks to the high exchange rates and low fees as transfer providers compete for customers.
+You can now send more affordable transfers than before thanks to competitive exchange rates and fees offered by transfer providers.

 - Manage your finances.
-Sending regular overseas payments allows you to manage your finances no matter where you are in the world.
+Sending regular overseas payments allows you to keep on top of your finances no matter where you are in the world.

 - Regular transfers not always an option.
-Some companies only offer one-off transfers and won’t make it possible to schedule regular payments.
-As a result, re-entering all your transaction details every time you need to send a transfer can be frustrating and time consuming.
+Some companies offer only one-off transfers.
+The time it takes to enter all your transaction details every time you need to send a transfer can be frustrating.

 Frequently asked questions

 Can I send cash overseas?

 Yes.
 You can send cash transfers using such companies as Western Union, MoneyGram and Ria.
 Each company runs extensive branch networks around the world, offering hundreds of thousands of locations at which your beneficiary can collect the money you send.

 Are there minimum and maximum transfer limits?

 Yes, each money transfer provider imposes its own limits on how little or how much you can transfer per transaction.
 For example, you may need to send at least $500 but an amount no greater than $30,000.
-Limits vary widely between providers so check with each company to find out the requirements.
+Limits vary widely between providers, so check with each company to find out the requirements.

 Can I cancel a regular overseas payment?

 Yes, you should be able to cancel a recurring payment at any time by contacting your provider.
 However, if the funds transfer process has already started, your provider may not allow you to cancel or amend a transaction if you have locked in an exchange rate.

 Where can I learn more information about money transfer providers?

 Get a range of information and important details about reputable money transfer providers to begin comparing their services.